 Ask questions at the end of the article

-This is a no-brainer way to get the audience engaged, but many blog owners create posts with the intention to give information, completely forgetting that online world is the world of conversations and discussions.
+This is a no-brainer way to get the audience engaged, but many blog owners create posts with the intention to give information, completely forgetting that the online world is the world of conversations and discussions.
 If you want to engage your readers, the simplest thing you can do is ask questions at the end of the article.
 Questions serve two goals: they make people ponder over what they have just read, ultimately, ingraining information into their brains.
 Secondly, questions show that you care about your audience, value feedback, and want to engage in a meaningful conversation.

 You can ask questions about the content of the article, for example, ask about the most valuable information the readers were able to acquire.
 You can also get the readers to share their experience with the same problem you outlined in the article.
 By asking for feedback, you position yourself as a true expert in the field who is hungry for new knowledge.